ivycat/posts-in-page/readme.txt

 Absolutely.

-= How about with custom taxonomies?
+= Does it work with custom taxonomies?

 You bet.

-= Will it make me coffee?
+= Will it make me coffee? =

 Not likely, but let us know if it does; then we'll *know* we have something special.

+= How can I help? =

+We'd love feedback, issues, pull requests, and ideas on the [Posts in Page GitHub repo](https://github.com/ivycat/posts-in-page).

 == Screenshots ==

 1. Embed a shortcode into a page, and it will automatically pull in the post(s) you need.
+2. Embed shortcode using a Gutenberg shortcode block.
-2. Embed shortcodes directly in your template using `do_shortcode`.
+3. Embed shortcodes directly in your template using `do_shortcode`.

 == Changelog ==

+= 1.4.2 =
+* Thanks to Brady Vercher (@bradyvercher) for the thorough code review and fixes.
+* Cleanup code to better conform to WP Coding standards and remove legacy cruft.
+* PHPCS configuration.
+* Update docblock and comments.
+* Remove legacy i18n code.
+* Escaping output of URLs, translation strings, and more.
+* Updated enqueueing to add version for cache busting, add missing jQuery dependency, load admin script in footer.

 = 1.4.1 =
 * Fix wp_reset_query bug
 * Patch pagination to make it more reliable across themes.

 = 1.4.0 =
-* Add templates folder to structure and moved default template there
+* Add templates folder to structure and moved default template there.
-* Fix pagination issues #42, 59
+* Fix pagination issues #42, 59.
-* Fix bug preventing including or excluding multiple post_types or categories
+* Fix bug preventing including or excluding multiple post_types or categories.
-* Add a few new date-based shortcode arguments including `date=` and `from_date=` and `to_date=`
+* Add a few new date-based shortcode arguments including `date=` and `from_date=` and `to_date=`.
-* Document post format support, new shortcode arguments
+* Document post format support, new shortcode arguments.
-* Code cleanup
+* Code cleanup.
-* Updates to admin page layout and documentation
+* Updates to admin page layout and documentation.

 = 1.3.1 =
-* File header housekeeping
+* File header housekeeping.
-* Code cleanup
+* Code cleanup.
-* Fix WPML compatibility issue (thanks @azrall)
+* Fix WPML compatibility issue (thanks @azrall).
-* Document new shortcode functions including `exclude_ids`, `more_tag`
+* Document new shortcode functions including `exclude_ids`, `more_tag`.

 = 1.3.0 =
-* File reorganization / housekeeping
+* File reorganization / housekeeping.
-* Admin UI cleanup
+* Admin UI cleanup.
 * Security: Fixed [directory traversal vulnerability](https://www.pluginvulnerabilities.com/2017/02/13/authenticated-local-file-inclusion-lfi-vulnerability-in-posts-in-page/).
-* Added ability to optionally include private posts - Thanks StarsoftAnalysis!
+* Added ability to optionally include private posts - Thanks, StarsoftAnalysis!

 = 1.2.4 =
-* now you can set `more_tag=""` to remove the `[...] &hellip;` that unfortunetly shows up as `&hellip`
+* now you can set `more_tag=""` to remove the `[...] &hellip;` that unfortunetly shows up as `&hellip`.

 = 1.2.3 =
 * Added minor doc tweaks.